Understand The Terminology to Optimize Your Amazon Store from A-Z

 Broad match keywords offer the widest range of traffic exposure, matching keywords with similar customer search terms in any order.
 This can also include common misspellings, related searches, and other variations close to the keyword.

-For example, the keyword “mens raincoat” could match with customer search terms: “waterproof raincoat”, “coat for men”, “large mens winter raincoat”.
-While broad match keywords are good for increasing visibility they tend to be inefficient and drive unwanted ad spend.
-See also phrase and exact match keywords.
+For example, the keyword “mens raincoat” could match with customer search terms: “waterproof raincoat”, “coat for men”, or “large mens winter raincoat”.
+While broad match keywords are good for increasing visibility, they tend to be inefficient because they aren’t always what the potential consumer is looking for and thus drive unwanted ad spend.
+Phase and Exact Match are explained further down.

 BTR – Born to Run

-A program intended to help accelerate the launch of a new product.
-Amazon places a larger PO for a product than they would for one without sales history and gives 10 weeks to sell through the inventory, reserving the ability to return to the vendor if not sold.
+This is a program intended to help accelerate the launch of a new product.
+Amazon places a larger placement of performance for a product than they would for one without sales history.
+BTR offers 10 weeks to sell through the inventory, reserving the ability to return to the vendor if not sold.
 This program helps ease concerns of launching an ASIN without stock.
 This program is only available to 1P brands on Vendor Central.

-The amount of money one is willing to spend on advertising.
-Budgets are typically set at the campaign level and reflect the amount you’re willing to spend each day (typically denoted as daily budget in Amazon Advertising Console).
+Your budget is the amount of money you are willing to spend on advertising.
+Budgets are typically set at the campaign level and reflect the amount you’re willing to spend per day (typically denoted as daily budget in Amazon Advertising Console).

 The buy box refers to the white box on the right hand side of the product detail page, where customers can add items for purchase to their cart.
 The buy box was created to give the customer the best possible value for their money.
-Since the same product is often sold by many sellers, Amazon will assign the buy box to the seller that offers the best balance of high seller performance and low price.
+Since the same product is often sold by many sellers, Amazon will assign the buy box to the seller that offers the best balance of high seller performance at the best price.

-An action that is counted when a consumer interacts with your ad, defined here as a click and it results in a sale.
+An action that is counted when a consumer interacts with your ad, defined here as a click that results in a sale.
 Note: multiple units could be purchased in a single conversion.